gscales/Exch-Rest/Getting-Started-Guide.md

   * Check off all the permissions that you wish to use, and then click `Select`.
 (Note: there seems to be a bug with the CheckAll button so you may have to individually check off each permission)
   * Click `Done`

-Once you have done this you can set the Id you created to be the default Appilcation registration everytime you use Connect-ExrMailbox , to do this select the Number 5 Option from the below menu
+Once you have done this you can set the Id you created to be the default Appilcation registration everytime you use Connect-ExrMailbox (saving your from need to enter it again), to do this select the Number 5 Option from the below menu

 It will the prompt you to enter the clentId that was created when you create you application registration and the redirectURI (generally this will be urn:ietf:wg:oauth:2.0:oob if you have used a native app) eg